10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 - Difficulty: Moderate

-- Highlight: Walk behind the 25-foot waterfall
+- Highlight: Walking behind the falls

 7. Porters Creek Trail